 Hi!
-I'm Tim Parish, a former glider-pilot and now a self-confessed 'kite nut'.
-I just love getting out to fly something home-made, like this Delta kite, any month of the year.
-Often on my own - can you relate to that?
-I've been at it for a number of years now, testing and refining many single-line designs.
+I'm Tim Parish, a former glider-pilot and self-confessed "kite nut."
+I was at it for quite a number of years, testing and refining many single-line designs.
 I'm sure you'll enjoy this one!

 Don't be frustrated on very light-wind days!
 Chances are your Dowel kite will still fly OK.